Arizona jury convicts man in string of shootings that killed 8 in metro Phoenix - WTOP News

-Phoenix (AP) — An Arizona jury convicted a man Thursday on eight murder charges for a string of fatal shootings in metro Phoenix that targeted random victims and the defendant’s mother and stepfather over a three-week span in 2017.
+Phoenix (AP) — An Arizona man was convicted Thursday on eight murder charges for a string of fatal shootings that targeted random victims and his own mother and stepfather over a three-week span.

-The jury in Phoenix also found Cleophus Cooksey Jr., 43, guilty of crimes including kidnapping, sexual assault and armed robbery.
-The sentencing portion of the trial begins Monday.
-Prosecutors are seeking the death penalty.
+The crimes in late 2017 happened during a time of unease in metro Phoenix when people were scared to go out at night or drive on freeways because of two other serial shooting cases in the summer of 2015.

+While details trickled out on those cases, the killings Cleophus Cooksey Jr. was accused of generated no publicity until his arrest in 2018 — a surprising development given that the public hadn’t been told about investigators trying to find a serial killer.

-Cooksey looked down at the defense table as the verdict was read.
-He’d maintained his innocence throughout the trial that began in May.
+Cooksey looked down at the defense table as the verdicts were read.
+He has maintained his innocence.

 ‘He took my mom’

-Adriana Rodriguez, the daughter of victim Maria Villanueva, broke into tears after the verdict.
+Adriana Rodriguez, the daughter of victim Maria Villanueva, said after the verdict that her family was finally getting closure, a day they had feared would never come.

-“He took my mom, the only support system that I had,” Rodriguez said outside court.
-“We were afraid that this day was never going to come and it’s finally came.
-So we’re very, we’re very happy about it,”
+“He took my mom, the only support system that I had,” Rodriguez added as she broke into tears.

 The killings started four months after Cooksey was released from prison on a manslaughter conviction for his participation in a 2001 strip club robbery in which an accomplice was fatally shot.